 We provide treatment for WorkCover patients and bill the insurance company directly.
 If you are claiming your treatment through WorkCover, please bring your doctor’s referral and WorkCover claim number to your initial physiotherapy appointment.
 If you are suffering from a work related injury, you should liase with your work place and lodge a WorkCover claim.

 In some circumstances, patients may be referred to physiotherapy by their general practitioner under the Chronic Disease Management (CDM) Scheme.
 Patients with this referral from their doctor are entitled to up to 5 treatments per year from health care providers.
-Basham Physiotherapy provides a full bulk billing service for treatments provided under the CDM scheme.
+Medicare contributes $56.00 to the fee of these consultations.